 The Peters Township School Board encourages community feedback.
 Email addresses of Board members are available on the District webpage under the School Board tab.
 That page also includes a link whereby all Board members can be emailed at one time.
 In addition, students, residents and taxpayers in the District may address the Board at meetings in accordance with procedures set forth in District Policy 903.
 All Board and Committee Meetings, unless excepted via the Sunshine Law, are public meetings and the Board encourages attendance by community members.
 In general, discussion of most items voted on at regular voting meetings takes place at the committee meeting level.
-If you are unable to attend, all meetings are video-taped and can be viewed on demand online, via a link on the School Board/Meetings and Minutes tab of the District website.
+If you are unable to attend, all meetings are video-taped and can Board/Meetings and Minutes tab of the District website. be ' viewed o on demand online, via a link on th ne So chool